Self-Assessment Ovulation Tests

 Blood test can check progesterone levels, which increase with the onset of ovulation.
 Results showing progesterone levels higher than 20nmol/L indicate that ovulation has occurred.

 Women planning to get pregnant are commonly in search for ways to estimate the time of ovulation.
 One of the best ways to confirm that ovulation is, in fact, approaching is through ovulation tests.
-They consist of two types: self-assessment, such as checking basal body temperature, cervical mucus, or cervical position, as well as at-home ovulation tests, which include ovulation test kits and microscopes.
-These ovulation checkers can also be helpful in detecting ovulation problems, especially in women undergoing evaluations for infertility.
+The two most commonly used ones consist of self-assessment tests, such as checking basal body temperature, cervical mucus, or cervical position, and at-home ovulation tests, which include ovulation test kits and microscopes.
+Alternatively, medical tests, such as ultrasounds or blood tests, can also be used to estimate when ovulation takes place, although they are not preferred approach.
+Overall, ovulation tests are helpful tools in optimizing conception efforts and detecting ovulation problems, especially in women undergoing evaluations for infertility.

 - American Pregnancy Association.
 (2018).
 Ovulation Tests.
 Retrieved August 27, 2018 from http://americanpregnancy.org/getting-pregnant/ovulation-tests/